Who feels overwhelmed in the yoghurt aisle at the supermarket? *Everyone in the world raises their hand*

 Everyone in the office raved about this one – and for good reason.
 With just 5.2g of sugar and 9,8g of fat per 100g, it also has a great taste and texture.
 Our food and recipes manager, Georgia, found this one nice and tart.
 “It has an authentic flavour, and it’s nice and creamy too which is due to its higher fat content.
 This one is my go-to!”

-This yoghurt had the lowest sugar content of all the brands we tested, coming in at just 4.7g of sugar and 7.3g of fat per 100g.
+This yoghurt had one of the lowest sugar contents of all the brands we tested, coming in at just 4.7g of sugar and 7.3g of fat per 100g.
 We were surprised at the thick, creamy texture and it wasn’t too tart!
 This was our office manager, Maddy’s, fave because it didn’t have that super tangy taste of some brands which can be a real turn off!
 “When it comes to Greek or natural yoghurts however, I’d encourage everyone to try a few until you discover one with your preferred flavour profile and texture.”